iceblade112/TrickEmu/README.md

 # TrickEmu
 TrickEmu is a WIP emulator for Trickster Online 0.50 licensed under GPLv3.
+Any complaints about the license go to [@PyroSamurai](https://github.com/PyroSamurai).

 The "TEMethods" project is not ready for release yet, but it *should* be added in the future.
 For now, it is easily recreatable.